jerry0317/JYMoleculeTool-Swift/README.md

 #### Test Mode

 Test mode is available for use in version 0.1.3 or later.
-Enter the test mode by providing the parameter `-t`.
+Enter the test mode by passing the command line argument `-t`.
 For example, you can run the exeuctable and enter the test mode by

 ```
 ./JYMT-StructureFinder -t
 ```

 Use test mode to test whether a known molecule will pass all the filters (with given parameters listed [here](#options)) or not.
 In the test mode, the program will not re-sign the coordinates.

+#### Simple Mode

+Simple mode is available for use in version 0.1.4 or later.
+Enable the simple mode by passing the command line argument `-s`.
+In simple mode, all the parameters will be set to default values and you will not be promopted to enter them.
+You still need to identify the input xyz file path and optional exporting path.

+You can use the simple mode and test mode at the same time by passing the commmand line arguments `-s -t` or `-t -s`.

 ### Input